Top Pages

 Annotation: The National Resource Center for Family-Centered Practice and Permanency Planning (NRCFCPP) (formerly the National Resource Center for Foster Care and Permanency Planning) at the Hunter College School of Social Work is a training, technical assistance, and information services organization dedicated to increasing the capacity of child welfare agencies to provide children with safe, family-centered care in supportive communities.
 A service of the U.S. Children's Bureau, U.S. Department of Health and Human Services' Administration for Children and Families, the center works in collaboration with partners at the Child Welfare League of America and the National Indian Child Welfare Association.
 NRCFCPPP publishes newsletters hosts Webcasts and teleconferences and provides free downloadable documents, including training curricula, legislative updates, and topic-specific resource guides.
 The center is a participant in the Children's Bureau Training and Technical Assistance Network (TTA).

-Keywords: Adoption, Child welfare, Foster care, Resource centers
+Keywords: Child welfare, Adoption, Foster care, Resource centers

 North American Council on Adoptable Children (NACAC)